esteinig/melioidosis/README.md

 *151k reads, 0.96 Gbp, median length 3041 bp*

-Adapters were removed from the start (35.3%) and end of reads (16.8%) with Porechop.
-Cleaned reads were then passed to Filtong for filtering with the following configuration: minimum read length (1,000 bp), retain best bases (90%), retain maximum bases (500,000), trim bases from start and end of reads that do not match k-mers from reference chromosomes (B03.fasta) and split reads when x consequent bases fail to match a k-mer in the reference (250).
-Filtered reads were then mapped against B03 reference chromosomes with miniasm2 (map10k).
-Depth of coverage was assessed and plotted using samtools and custom scripts.
-Alignment read identity was extracted with Ryan's script distributed with Filtlong, which uses a strict definition of read identity:
+1. Adapters were removed from the start (35.3%) and end of reads (16.8%) with Porechop.
+2. Cleaned reads were then passed to Filtong for filtering with the following configuration:
+- minimum read length (1,000 bp)
+- retain best bases (90%)
+- retain maximum bases (500,000)
+- trim bases from start and end of reads that do not match k-mers from reference chromosomes (B03.fasta)
+- split reads when x consequent bases fail to match a k-mer in the reference (250)
+3. Filtered reads were then mapped against B03 reference chromosomes with miniasm2 (map10k).
+4. Depth of coverage was assessed and plotted using samtools and custom scripts.
+5. Alignment read identity was extracted with Ryan's script distributed with Filtlong, which uses a strict definition of read identity:

 > All bases are considered and unaligned bases are assigned an identity of 0.
 So if a read had half of its bases align with an identity of 90% and the other half is unaligned, then the read's final identity would be 45%.

-Read identity and length were then plotted in joint plots.
-NanoPlot was used before and after filtering to assess basic read statistics and plot read quality vs. read length.
-The workflow and intermediary steps (removing blank lines) were encoded in Snakemake.
+6. Read identity and length were then plotted in joint plots.
+7. NanoPlot was used before and after filtering to assess basic read statistics and plot read quality vs. read length.

 *38k reads, 0.5 Gbp, median length 10842 bp*

 Workflow:

+The workflow and intermediary steps (e.g. removing blank lines) were encoded in Snakemake.

 <p align="center">
  <img src="https://github.com/esteinig/meliodosis/blob/master/img/qc.png">